gerth2/piUserInterface/readme.md

+# VIP Pi User Interface

-A simple user interface for an MIT-inspired ventilator design.
+A simple user interface and arduino test code for an MIT-inspired ventilator design.

 # WARNING
 THE SOFTWARE IS PROVIDED "AS IS".

-IT IS NOT FIT FOR ANY PARTICULAR PURPOSE, CONFORMS TO NO REGULATORY BODY REQUIREMENTS, AND IS GENERALLY NOT SAFE FOR ANY APPLICATION INVOLVING HUMAN LIFE.
+IT IS NOT FIT FOR ANY PARTICULAR PURPOSE, CONFORMS TO NO REGULATORY BODY REQUIREMENTS, AND IS GENERALLY NOT SAFE FOR ANY APPLICATION INVOLVING LIVING ORGANISMS.

 USE AT YOUR OWN RISK.

 # Pi Interface